sofielloyd/LanguageAnalytics_2022/CollocationTool/README.md

 ### Goals and outcome of the assignment
 - The goal of this assignment is to demonstrate that I have a good understanding of how to use simple text processing techniques to extract valuable information from text data.
-- After completing this assignment, you will have a simple collocation tool which can in principal be resused on another text dataset of your choice
+- After completing this assignment, you will have a simple collocation tool which can in principal be resused on another text dataset of your choice.
--

 ## Methods
 The coding part of this repository will be run in Python.